Cross-domain Fiber Cluster Shape Analysis for Language Performance Cognitive Score Prediction: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 This work is in part supported by the National Key R\&D Program of China (No. 2023YFE0118600), and the National Natural Science Foundation of China (No. 62371107).
-This work is supported by the University of Sydney International Scholarship (USydIS).
-This work is supported by the following National Institutes of Health (NIH) grants: R01MH125860, R01MH132610, R01MH119222, R01NS125781, R01MH112748, R01AG042512, K24MH116366.
+This work is supported by the University of Sydney International Scholarship